diraven/furhexchat/README.md

 Plugin can filter messages based on odd-even case number.

 * `/fmode all` - will show all messages.
-* `/fmode odd` - will output messages with odd case numbers only, or those with undetected case.
+* `/fmode odd` - will output messages with odd case numbers only and those with undetected case.
-* `/fmode even` - will output messages with even case numbers only, or those with undetected case.
+* `/fmode even` - will output messages with even case numbers only and those with undetected case.

 ## Log